 Learning Enrichment

-Our Gifted and Talented Coordinators in the Junior and Senior School support teachers to embed enrichment and extension opportunities within the curriculum and extend children upwards and sideways through the co-curricular program.
+Our Gifted and Talented teachers and coordinators in the Junior and Senior School support classroom teachers to embed enrichment and extension opportunities within the curriculum and extend children upwards and sideways through the co-curricular program.

 We set high expectations for all students and support them to work to their full potential in all aspects of their learning.